USS Biloxi: End of the war

-Post-war, August–November 1945
+Post-war career

 Departing the Philippines for Okinawa on 20 August, the light cruiser arrived there three days later and spent the next three weeks awaiting orders.
 Putting to sea on 16 September, Biloxi proceeded to Nagasaki, Japan, to evacuate POWs.
 Arriving there on the 18th, her crew saw the damage caused by the atomic bomb and took on 11 U.S., 17 British, one Australian, one Canadian, and 187 Dutch "recovered Allied military personnel."
 These men were delivered to Okinawa on 21 September.
 Steaming back to Japan, the warship made stops at Nagasaki, Wakayama, and Hiro Wan as the American Occupation Forces consolidated their positions ashore.
 During October, some officers from ships' company took part in inspections of surviving Japanese shipping at Kure.
 Underway on 9 November, Biloxi picked up passengers at Okinawa on the 11th, before sailing to Pearl Harbor and then San Francisco, arriving at the latter port on 27 November.

-In reserve, decommissioning and sale, 1946–1962

 The warship moved to Port Angeles, Washington, on 15 January 1946 and reported for inactivation.
 On 18 May 1946 she was placed in commission in reserve at the Puget Sound Naval Shipyard, and on 29 October 1946 went out of commission in reserve.
 Her name stricken from the Navy List on 1 December 1961, and she was sold for scrap to Puget Sound Towing & Barge Co. on 29 March 1962.